All Episodes

 That's not necessarily true.

-But but what are the things that you could have done to increase your awareness that people need to realize?
+But what are the things that you could have done to increase your awareness that people need to realize?

-And so essentially just s keeping your head on a swivel, trying to stay away from big groups where you can.
+And so essentially just keeping your head on a swivel, trying to stay away from big groups where you can.

 There was actually an active shooter that hardly anyone ever reported.

-Another bad guy, or is this another bad guy, yeah.
+Another bad guy, yeah.

-A man with the glass in a covers shooting people, as people put it.
+They're shooting people, as people put it.

-So, you know, don't secondary text.
+So, you know, don't secondary attacks.

 Yeah, don't stand there with your cell phone and film what's going on or take pictures.